ggradnig/ngrx-run/README.md

 In the future, this repository will include tips on how to apply this development style specifically to Angular applications.
 Stay tuned 😉

+Topics will include:

+- Global and local state
+  - Dealing with Angular Forms
+- Using the type system to build bullet-proof apps
+- Working with DOM APIs